adit-g/Willow/README.md

 4. activate the virtual environment using "source env/bin/activate"
 5. run "pip install -r requirements.txt"
 6. run "python3 test_willow_full.py" and see what willow can do!

+Note: willow has only been tested on MacOS and a raspberry pi 3B+ running Raspbian Bullseye, any other platform may or may not support willow